devlinjunker/template.webpack.fend/README.md

       - Use client when small objects can be stored/edited and returned
       - Use server for displayed only data
     - Redux for sharing state between client/server
+    - When should we vs static webpages?
+React/React Static?
+ - Backbone for UI?
+Seems simpler than react?
+Doesn't rely/revolve around instant response to interaction